Twilight Sparkle: My Little Pony: Pony Life

+Fifth My Little Pony incarnation (2021–present)

 My Little Pony: A New Generation

 Twilight makes a cameo appearance at the start of the film, during an imaginary sequence depicting a playtime session between Sunny Starscout, Hitch Trailblazer, and Sprout Cloverleaf that goes awry when Sprout acts as if Rarity were an evil unicorn due to prejudices between the three pony races having resurfaced following Twilight's implied passing.
-Sunny's Twilight toy makes several appearances through the film at her house, while her cutie mark appears in the film as the symbol in both Sunny's diary and a window in an abandoned Zephyr Heights airport.
-She is also indirectly mentioned when Sunny's father, Argyle Starshine, narrates her and her friends' adventures to Sunny as a bedtime story.
+Her cutie mark appears in the film as the symbol in both Sunny's diary and a window in an abandoned Zephyr Heights airport.

 My Little Pony: Make Your Mark

 Twilight makes a cameo appearance in "Growing Pains" where she appears to Sunny Starscout and her friends via a message through the Unity Crystals.
 She warns them about an "evil pony" that tried to steal all of Equestria's magic years ago.

-Friendship is Magic comic series
+Friendship Is Magic comic series

 The first My Little Pony IDW Comic, "The Return of Queen Chrysalis", was published in 2012, in which Twilight and her friends find the ponies in Ponyville replaced by undercover Changelings, similar to "A Canterlot Wedding".
 Twilight appears as a unicorn in the comics at first.
-She is seen as an alicorn from issue #13 onwards, published on November 20, 2013.
+She is seen as a winged unicorn from issue #13 onwards, published on November 20, 2013.
 The comics were set in the same world as the television show, but featured original stories about Twilight and her friends unrelated to it until issue #89, after which the TV show ended.
 From this issue onwards, the comics picked up where the show left off and were officially described as "Season 10".
 The comics ended after issue #102, published on October 13, 2021, where Twilight and her friends have to protect the Elements of Harmony from the attacks of the Knights of Harmony.

 Following the end of "Season 10", a new five-issue miniseries called "My Little Pony: Generations" was announced, in which the Mane Six meet ponies from the first My Little Pony show.
 The first issue was published on October 20, 2021, the fifth and final issue is expected to be published in February 2022.

 In the four-issue crossover comic between My Little Pony and Transformers called "My Little Pony/Transformers: Friendship in Disguise" published from July to November 2020, characters from the Transformers franchise team up with the Mane Six in Equestria to fight off villains from both franchises, who have also formed an alliance with each other.
 A sequel four-issue miniseries called "My Little Pony/Transformers: The Magic of Cybertron" with a similar plot was published from April to July 2021.